+What happens?
 The crunching sound that you hear has nothing to do with your bones cracking or rubbing against each other.

 When the joint opens up rapidly, these bubbles get released and pop, causing those sounds.
 The biggest problem is the way this self-manipulating affects the spine.

-You must consider the following before you unnecessarily place yourself at risk from self-manipulating.
+You must consider the following before you unnecessarily place yourself at risk from self-manipulating:

 Many of these problems can be identified and planned for with a proper examination, but without one you may be unaware of the quality of your spinal structures.

-Are you moving the right vertebra?
+Are you moving the correct vertebra?
 Are you pushing the vertebra into a worse position than it already is?

 Your spinal ligaments work the same way.
 When people have ligament instability, it leads them down the road where they depend on manipulation to keep feeling good.